WW1 Cemeteries.com - Remembering the Fallen

 A number of the dead were buried by the enemy in August, 1914, and the others by the 3rd Cavalry and 38th (Welsh) Divisions in October, 1918.

-There are now over 60, 1914-18 war casualties commemorated in this site.
-Of these, a third are unidentified.
+There are now 61, 1914-18 war casualties commemorated in this site.
+Of these, 21 are unidentified.
 Two graves were brought from an Extension on the South-West side, in which were also buried 18 German dead of October, 1918.

 The plot covers an area of 177 square metres.